berylliumsec/nebula/README.md

 **Nuclei**

-- do an automatic scan using only new templates on https://yourtarget.com
+- How can i do an automatic scan using only new templates on https://yourtarget.com
-- use only templates from author "joe" on https://yourtarget.com
+- How can i perform automated scan using templates from author john on https://yourtarget.com
+- do a silent scan on https://target.com and limit it to 10 retries

 ## Links to videos: